tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     ![In Azure Machine Learning Studio, Notebooks is selected from the left navigation pane.](media/notebook-00.png 'Open notebooks in Azure Machine Learning Studio')

 5. Select the folder under the **User files** section.
-It should be named as the currently logged user name.
+It should be named as the currently logged username.
 Select the option to **Create new folder** in the top menu.

     ![On the Notebooks screen, the current user is selected beneath the User Files section, and the Create New Folder icon is highlighted in the top toolbar.](media/notebook-01.png 'Create new notebooks folder')